SwedbankPay/developer.swedbankpay.com/checkout/v3/mm/index.md

 With **Seamless View**, the payer stays at your site, and you initiate the Swedbank Pay purchase module in an iframe.
 The purchase component will be styled by Swedbank Pay.

+Just like with our other implementations, it is always possible to pay as a **guest**.
+When using **Merchant Managed**, the way to do it is to not include the `payerReference` in the `paymentOrder` request.

 Read more about our two integration alternatives by clicking the links below.